yagosys/202301/userguide/03-explore-k8s/container-runtime-crio.md

 ```

-how to list a containers detail information with crictl
+- list a containers detail information with crictl

 get a running container id use crictl command, assume the container has name "fos"
 ```